petecarapetyan/webappwriter/docs/fins/rocket/anatomyOf.md

-# Rocket >> Anatomy of || 20
+# Rocket >> Anatomy of

+**TL;DR:**

+Rocket has a long list of great features, but **three features** make Rocket the mandatory choice.
+Automatic menus, MDJS, and default service worker.

+The rest of this page can be ignored unless you still need to grok **automatic menus/navigation**.
+That part is pretty nearly manadatory for even just understanding how to consume these themes.

+## JAMstack, SSG

+JAMstack and SSG are not covered here.

+It is assumed that the reader knows both of those terms, and is at least aware of the enthusiasm that some of us have for them.

+## Outline View

-_Rocket is an SSG based on 11ty which is a JAMstack and then rocket contributes it's own additional functionality._ **Oh my.** What a mouthful.
+_Rocket is an SSG based on 11ty, which in turn is a JAMstack, and then rocket contributes it's own additional functionality sets._ **Oh my.** What a mouthful!

 If we wanted to take this apart a bit, so we can understand which piece is contributed by which other piece, how would we do this?

-First, let's try an outline form:
+First, let's try an outline form.
+Note that _even this_ is already TMI, or too much information:

 - Rocket
 - - 11ty